wp-plugins/my-optional-modules/readme.txt

 this project in the first place) was kept.
 5.6 marks a new direction for MOM.

 = Modules: =
-* 'Exclude': Exclude post categories, tags, and types from different areas based on different parameters.
-* 'Mini loops': ('Takeover' module) display a variety of posts based on different parameters
+* Ability to set a blog post as your front page
-* 'No Comments': Disable comments site-wide at the click of a button.
+* Clear database clutter at the push of a button
-* 'Post votes': Enable voting on posts, like Reddit.
+* Disable comments sitewide
-* '&copy; RSS feed': Add a link back to your blog on all of your RSS feed items.
+* Append a link back to your RSS items
-* 'Font Awesome': Enable the of Font Awesome for your posts.
-* 'Hide WP Version': Strips the WordPress version out of your viewable source.
-* 'JS to footer': Move all javascript in your theme to the footer.
-* 'Lazy Load': Enable lazy load for images.
-* 'Disable Authors': Disable author archives if there is only one author.
+* Disable author and date-based archives
-* 'Disable Dates': Disable date based archives.
+* Hide categories, tags, and post formats from almost anywhere on your blog
+* ..and more

 == Installation ==
 = 3-step installation =